 Most often, designers point to the problem of communication and understanding.
 Communication between you and the designer is important to ensure that all terms and goals are understood correctly and unambiguously.
 In addition, communication is important for clarifying requirements and adjusting the assignment as the design develops.
 It is important to understand that one designer cannot create a “selling” design.
 Collaboration is the key.
 The customer better knows the specifics of the business and can guide the designer in the course of work.

-Evgenia: Most often, difficulties in work arise due to problems with terminology.
+Jane: Most often, difficulties in work arise due to problems with terminology.
 For example, when designers talk about a prototype, they mean an animated mockup, while customers or colleagues mean just a mockup, without animations.

 *Editor note: Animated prototype is a clickable layout where you can click buttons and links and navigate to other pages.
 The customer receives such a layout for acceptance of work and approval of the design.

-What are the common mistakes? what are they connected with?
+What are the common mistakes?
+What are they connected with?

 What should the client pay attention to when accepting work?